-He hides behind written feedback and fails in his role as FSM to deal with any issues in the moment or face to face.
+He hides behind written feedback and fails in his role as FM to deal with any issues in the moment or face to face.
 Instead he has chosen to write long-winded emails during rest days when most of the crew were celebrating their Christmas causing undue harassment, distress and jeopardising a healthy work-life-balance, negatively impacting my mental health.

 Laurence’s feedback is disguised as constructive but is cleverly worded.
 I believe it is personal, bullying unwarranted harassment.
-I believe Laurence regularly behaves in this manner but due to the nature of crew not regularly working with the same FSM, it has gone unreported.
+I believe Laurence regularly behaves in this manner but due to the nature of crew not regularly working with the same FM, it has gone unreported.
 I feel I have a duty to report this bullying behaviour and request a full investigation, followed by an appropriate sanction.

 Laurence did not allocate positions on the ipad which led to no crew member being able to score or provide feedback to him.
 I believe this is a deliberate action which he has completed in the past.